Leo3965/Leo3965/README.md

 📚 Skills: C#, Java, SQL, NoSQL,  DevOps

-:notebook_with_decorative_cover: I’m currently learning : Python, Javascript
+:notebook_with_decorative_cover: I’m currently learning : Python, Javascript, GoLang

 ## A bit about myself
 When I was young I enjoyed solving math exercises, so when I started programming it was like love at first sight.
 Programming for me is a hobby, work, a way to improve how we interact with the world and ourselves.